nicolemarise/Production-Grade-AWS-Infrastructure-Cost-Optimized-and-Fault-Tolerant-Public/README.md

 ## Lessons learned

-- Building the same infrastructure twice — once by hand, once as code — made the Terraform code far easier to write and debug, since every resource and its purpose was already understood.
+- Building the same infrastructure twice — once by hand, once as code — made the Terraform code slightly easier to write and debug, since every resource and its purpose was already understood.
 - Small cost-conscious decisions (S3 endpoint over NAT Gateway, destroy-between-sessions) add up to real savings without sacrificing the "production-grade" architecture story.
 - Infrastructure as Code's real value showed up practically: recreating a Multi-AZ, load-balanced, auto-scaling stack from scratch took about 15 minutes with `terraform apply`, versus roughly 3-4 hours doing it manually through the console.

 ## Findings after working with Terraform

 - **Environment variables beat a credentials file saved via Notepad.** I initially set up AWS credentials in `~/.aws/credentials` using Notepad, but kept hitting "No valid credential sources found" errors that turned out to be caused by Notepad silently saving the file with a `.txt` extension.
 Setting `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` as PowerShell environment variables instead was more reliable — no file, no encoding surprises, and easy to verify with `.Length` checks without ever exposing the actual values.
-- **VS Code over AWS CloudShell for writing and running Terraform.** CloudShell is convenient for quick one-off AWS CLI commands, but it's an ephemeral session — no persistent Terraform extension, no real file explorer for a multi-module project, and no local git integration.
-Working in VS Code meant proper syntax highlighting and autocomplete for `.tf` files, a terminal scoped exactly to my project folder, and the ability to commit and push straight to GitHub without leaving the editor.
+- **VS Code over AWS CloudShell for writing and running Terraform.**CloudShell is convenient for quick one-off AWS CLI commands, but it's a disposable session — no persistent Terraform extension, no real file explorer for a multi-module project, and no local git integration.
+Every time the session resets, you're starting from scratch, which makes debugging a multi-step terraform plan/apply cycle painful.
+Working in VS Code meant proper syntax highlighting and autocomplete for .tf files, a terminal scoped exactly to my project folder, and the ability to commit and push straight to GitHub without leaving the editor.
+For a cloud professional working iteratively — fixing one error, re-running, fixing the next — that persistence makes VS Code the far more convenient choice day to day.
 - **`terraform plan` surfaced real issues before they became expensive mistakes.** Running `plan` caught several problems before anything was created: a credentials signature mismatch from a stray space in a pasted secret key, missing IAM permissions on the deployer user (`ec2:DescribeImages`, `ec2:DescribeAvailabilityZones`), and naming collisions with leftover resources (a target group and DB subnet group) from the manual Part A build.
 Reading the plan output carefully — rather than skipping straight to `apply` — turned each of these into a two-minute fix instead of a failed deployment.